Histocompatibility & Immunogenetics Laboratory (HLA Lab)

 OUR SERVICES

-Transplant and Disease Association Testing Services
+Transplant and Disease Association Testing:

-Order Testing Services
+How To Order Clinical Services

 Stanford Entities: Log in to EPIC with your Stanford credentials to order.
 Sample requirements and reasons for rejection are listed under the “Specimen” tab per each test type.
 For a list of services available in the EPIC system, click here.